freedomofpress/encryption-works/encryption_works.md

 A journalist's computer is an unparalleled look into their life.
 It's a rolodex, a research history and a store of interview notes and works-in-progress.
 For this reason, it's important to lock down access to it, both when you're at the office and when you're traveling.

-Encrypting your hard-drive doesn't just make it harder for the NSA to access your documents, it makes you more secure generally — if your laptop is stolen, an attacker can't rip out the hard-drive and extract sensitive data.
+Encrypting your hard-drive doesn't just make it harder for the NSA to access your documents, it makes you more secure generally — if your laptop is stolen, the thief can't rip out the hard-drive and extract sensitive data.

 Disk encryption is available for Mac OS X, Windows, and Linux, but the steps for enabling it differ for each operating system.
 For information on how to encrypt your disk, check out Micah Lee's guide to [encrypting your laptop like you mean it](https://firstlook.org/theintercept/2015/04/27/encrypting-laptop-like-mean/) on The Intercept.